melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-compute.md

 ### Lambda

-Lambda is a "serverless" service because you can run code without configuring or managing any servers explicitely at all--you just write the code and set the trigger for when the code should execute.
-Often multiple serverless tasks need to be combined for a workload.
-It is a "function as a service" (FaaS).
+"Functions as a service" (FaaS).
+Lambda is a "serverless" service because you can run code without configuring or managing any servers explicitely at all--you just write the code and set the trigger for when it should execute.

+- code: Is uploaded or defined in the console as a docker file or zip in one of the supported languages.
+- event: There are a broad variety of supported events, e.g. object upload to S3.
+- configuration: Add environment variables and lambda timeones, attach file systems, role permissions, VPC access.

 The lambda is executed as needed and scales automatically based on demand.
+Multiple serverless tasks need to be combined for a workload.
 Lambdas are well-suited for ETL, data-validation, and mobile back-ends.
-Examples of lambda applications:
+Example lambda applications:

 1. write entries to a Cloudwatch log service
 2. resizing images and moving them into a different bucket